Janice Crosio: Federal politics

 Crosio represented the Division of Prospect, in New South Wales, from the 1990 federal election until standing down prior to the 2004 election.
-Prospect was located in western Sydney and centred on the areas she formerly represented in the New South Wales parliament, including Fairfield and Smithfield.
+Prospect was located in western Sydney, taking its name from the Prospect Reservoir, and was centred on the areas Crosio formerly represented in the New South Wales parliament, including Fairfield and Smithfield.
 She was Parliamentary Secretary to the Minister for Arts and Administrative Services in 1993, Parliamentary Secretary to the Minister for Environment, Sport and Territories 1993–94 and Parliamentary Secretary to the Minister for Social Security 1994–96.
 Crosio was Chief Opposition Whip 2001–04.
 She retired at the 2004 election.

 Honours

 Crosio was made a Member of the Order of the British Empire for services to local government and the community in 1978.
 She was made Knight of the Order of Merit of the Italian Republic in 1980 for services to the Italian Community.
 In 2006 she was made a Member (AM) in the General Division of the Order of Australia in recognition of her service to the Parliaments of the Australian Commonwealth and of New South Wales, her service to her municipality and also for her pioneering of women's participation in politics.

+Janice Crosio Oval, located within Rosford Street Reserve in the Sydney suburb of Smithfield, was named in honour of Crosio.